openrport/openrport/docs/no02-api-auth.md

 Which one you chose is an either-or decision.
 A mixed-mode is not supported.

+If you are planning to manage API users through the API or if you want to manage users comfortable usinig the graphical frontend, you must store users in a database.

 ### Hardcoded single user
 To use just a single user enter the following line to the `rportd.config` in the `[api]` section.
 ```